Pressio/pressio-tutorials/wiki/build.md

 ## Prerequisites
 In order for the steps below to be successful, you need:

-* C/C++ compilers: either Clang or GNU.
+* C and C++11 compilers: either Clang or GNU.
 The current version of the tutorials does NOT need MPI.
 But if you have MPI compiler wrappers, you can use those to build.

-* CMake, minimun version 2.8.12.
+* CMake >= 3.11.0 (this is known to work, soon we will provide a detailed list of verified versions);

+* Bash >= 3.2.57 (this is known to work, soon we will provide a detailed list of verified versions).

 **Note**: we purposefully avoid (for the time being) using distributed data structures in these tutorials because we want a simpler framework to explain some concepts.
 However, we remark that the code shown in the tutorials can be used for MPI-based distributed data structures with almost no change.
 This will be explained in more detail within some of the tutorials.